life-points/website/content/posts/2018-03-25-what-s-in-my-husband-s-trader-joe-s-shopping-cart.md

 ![](/images/img_0372 (1).jpg)

 * **Organic Black Bean Pasta**-This is an easy meal, when I am pressed for time.
-You make it like regular pasta, except it is made from black beans.
+It feels like you are eating regular pasta, except it is only made from black beans.
 I add some tomato sauce and you have yourself an amazing meal.

 ![](/images/img_0367 (1).jpg)